hynekcer/django-salesforce/docs/migrations.rst

 by a parameter ``sf_managed=True`` in a field definition.
 Custom fields in a sf_managed object do not require a sf_managed parameter.

-**B\) How to enable migrations also in Salesforce.com administration.**
+**B\) How to enable migrations also in Salesforce.com Setup.**

 A basic security feature is that a permission set "Django_Salesforce" must exist in the database before a ``migrate`` command is executed.
 It can be created by the command
 ``python manage.py migrate --database=salesforce --sf-create-permission-set``
-that also assigns the current user to that permission set.
+that also assigns that permission set to the current user.

 A custom table can be deleted or renamed by Django only if it has been created by Django originally.
 (More precisely: All possible object permissions are automatically enabled for a new Salesforce object